Tajweed Madd Rules

 God Almighty revealed the Noble Qur’an to our Prophet Muhammad in this form (Tajweed) and commanded him to recite its verses, meditate on their meanings, understand their meanings, and beautify their recitation to be different and distinct from other textual readings.

-Hence, putting How To Learn Tajweed Rules, including Madd Letters, a priority and giving it its dues effort and time is of great importance.
+Hence, Learning Tajweed Rules, including Madd Letters, a priority and giving it its dues effort and time is of great importance.
 Also, understanding our responsibilities so that we can receive his mercy is of our greatest duties.

-Before we clarify the Rules Of Madd, check this inspiring article to know How To Learn Tajweed Quran and apply its rules when reciting the Holy Quran.
-It also include rules of Madd in Tajweed along with several other rules.
+Before we clarify the Rules Of Madd, check this inspiring article to know How To Learn Tajweed Online and apply its rules when reciting the Holy Quran.

 Join thousands of Muslim Families who love learning Quran, Arabic and Islamic Studies from the comfort of their Homes.